 Using digital solutions eliminates the possibility that you will have various, outdated versions of your training materials.
 Plus, it makes it much easier to update the content.

-Group training might be an efficient use of training time, if you have a heterogenous group of workers.
+Group training might be an efficient use of training time if you have a homogenous group of workers.
 Health and safety training can often take place in a group setting.
 Plus, it offers workers a chance to build relationships with one another and feel more incorporated into the company.

 Shadowing is another way new hires can benefit from the experience of regular employees.
 Temps learn best practices by following seasoned employees through the daily routine and seeing how they approach the work.
 Temp workers learn their job and gain the confidence to perform their tasks by imitating their experienced colleagues.

 To take it one step further, consider assigning a mentor.
 Experienced employees are assigned to temporary workers to offer support in daily activities, respond to arising questions and give advice on completing tasks.
 Mentoring is one aspect of training on-the-job as mentors help temp workers gain confidence in their ability to complete tasks and greatly lower error rates.